Award Winning Author

 Writing with a Christian Worldview

 A book of friendships and miracles.
-See how a hurricane strengthens friendships and, with Devine intervention, results in miracles.
+See how a hurricane strengthens friendships and, with Divine intervention, results in miracles.

 Award Winning Book!